phetdam/kenkyusha_proj/doc/data_descs.rst

 Data set for predicting cellular localization sites, presumably of yeast-like bacteria as implied by the name, from UCI.
-Further info on the features and relevant paper links can be found on its UCI Machine Learning Repository page here__.
+Further info on the features and relevant paper links can be found on its UCI homepage here__.
 1484 data points, 8 features, 2 target classes.
 OpenML link here__.

 .. __: http://archive.ics.uci.edu/ml/datasets/Yeast